OutSystems/docs-product/src/integration-with-systems/rest/consume-rest-apis/rest-api-structures.md

 ---
-summary: Check how OutSystems creates and reuses Structures for consumed REST APIs.
+summary: Learn how OutSystems 11 (O11) automatically creates and manages REST API Structures for efficient data handling and reuse.
 tags:
 locale: en-us
 guid: 3bd954b8-a2db-4065-bac1-a7068aa6f538